-🎧 Here’s some of our kick ass family of artists. 🎧
+🎧 Check out some of our kick ass family of artists below 🎧

 Los Angeles, CA

-Byron Sampson is a production artist and the music supervisor for WTF Baron Davis and East of La Brea on Fuse TV.
+Byron Sampson is an artist, producer, and music supervisor.
+He is currently the music supervisor for WTF Baron Davis and East of La Brea on Fuse TV.

 Brian was born into a musical family in the strange, beautiful, semi-isolated, and green-chile-saturated city of Albuquerque, New Mexico.
-Originally inspired by music from childhood cartoons and video games, he soon developed a fascination for rock, pop, jazz, and funk music by the likes of the Police, Parliament/Funkadelic, Weather Report, and Herbie Hancock.
+He was originally inspired by music from childhood cartoons and video games.
+Soon, he developed an interest in rock, pop, jazz, and funk music by the likes of the Police, Parliament/Funkadelic, Weather Report, and Herbie Hancock.
 By high school he was playing guitar and bass in rock bands, piano and saxophone in jazz and funk bands, and clarinet in the Albuquerque Youth Symphony.

 While attending the University of North Texas College of Music jazz studies program,

-He recorded and toured internationally with the Grammy-nominated One O’Clock Lab Band and won Down Beat Magazine awards as a soloist and band leader.
-He developed friendships within the UNT community that would eventually evolve into the Grammy-winning group Snarky Puppy under the direction of Michael League.
+He recorded and toured internationally with the Grammy-nominated One O’Clock Lab Band.
+Brian won Down Beat Magazine awards as a soloist and band leader.
+He developed friendships within the UNT community that would eventually evolve into the Grammy-winning group Snarky Puppy, under the direction of Michael League.
 Brian also worked with prominent members of the Dallas music scene including Robert “Sput” Searight (Snoop Dogg/Kendrick Lamar), Bernard Wright (Roberta Flack/Wayne Shorter), Shaun Martin (Kirk Franklin/Kim Burrell), TaRon Lockett (Erykah Badu/Funk Apostles), Caleb Sean McCampbell (Beyonce/The Funky Knuckles), Wes Stephenson (Erykah Badu/The Funky Knuckles), and Bobby Sparks (Prince/Roy Hargrove/Marcus Miller).

 After composing music for and performing on three Snarky Puppy albums,

-Brian moved from Dallas to Austin and spent several years as a touring and session musician while forming and developing his own group, Progger.
+Brian moved from Dallas to Austin and spent several years as a touring and session musician.
+While in Austin, he formed his own group, Progger.
 He currently serves as Progger’s band leader, saxophonist, keyboardist, and primary composer.
-In 2013, Brian relocated to New York City while keeping ties to Austin and Dallas strong.
+In 2013, Brian relocated to New York City while keeping ties in Austin and Dallas strong.
 In 2016, Progger released its third record, “Scattering,” on Ropeadope Records.
-Well-loved by critics and fans upon its release, “Scattering” continues to garner praise in publications and podcasts in North America, Europe, Africa and Asia.
-Progger’s eagerly-anticipated fourth album, “Dystopia,” was released on March 9, 2018, also through Ropeadope Records and to considerable buzz in the international jazz, funk, and fusion communities.
+Well-loved by critics and fans upon its release, “Scattering” continues to garner praise in publications and podcasts around the world.
+Progger’s eagerly-anticipated fourth album, “Dystopia,” was released on March 9, 2018, also through Ropeadope Records.
+The album gained considerable buzz in the international jazz, funk, and fusion communities.

-In addition to Progger and Snarky Puppy, Brian has performed and recorded with many critically acclaimed artists including Okkervil River, Myron Butler & Levi, Nelo, Bill Laurance, The ClubCasa Chamber Orchestra, and The MK Groove Orchestra.
+Brian has performed and recorded with many critically acclaimed artists including Okkervil River, Myron Butler, Levi, Nelo, Bill Laurance, The ClubCasa Chamber Orchestra, and The MK Groove Orchestra.
 He has performed with jazz legends including Phil Woods, Benny Golson, Pete Christlieb, Bill Holman, Jason Marsalis, and John Ellis, among many more.
 Brian is highly sought-after as a session musician, arranger, composer, and producer, and his compositions appear in multimedia productions around the world.

-Fun Fact: Brian was reasonably sure he was going to be a fantasy author like J.R.R.
-Tolkien until he was thoroughly bitten by the music bug in middle school!
+Fun Fact: Brian was sure he was going to be a fantasy author like J.R.R.
+Tolkien until he was bitten by the music bug in middle school!

-Sam Morrison is a musician, composer, songwriter, and audio producer based in Australia.
+Sam Morrison is a musician, composer, songwriter, and producer based in Australia.
 He works full time in radio and works on music freelance.
 He started playing guitar at ten years old, and has been stuck with the music bug ever since!
-His compositions have been used on Bravo TV and Netflix, to name a few!
+His compositions can be heard on Bravo TV and Netflix, to name a few!

 Fun Fact: Sam likes to surf when he’s not composing!🏄

-Industry Renaissance man Byron M. Johnson loves pretty much everything about music.
+Industry Renaissance man, Byron M. Johnson, loves pretty much everything about music.
 Harmonic structure, theory and composition, “mistakes” that sound perfect, and listening as a fan.
 It’s all part of one deep-rooted connection.
-So, it’s only natural he channels that love into many diverse, but related areas of the business.
+It’s only natural he channels that love into many diverse, but related areas of the business.
 Composer.
 Engineer.
 Producer.
 DJ.
 Byron’s musical journey began at age 6 when he started studying guitar.
 Next he picked up the trumpet and soon piano followed.

 Attending Mannes Music School in New York,

-With a massive personal collection and an urge to share, the fan in Byron was constantly making mix tapes.
-This naturally evolved into professional DJing in all its mediums: on the air for Radio NYC 91.5FM, at private events and in dozens of New York clubs.
+With a massive personal collection and an urge to share, the fan in Byron is constantly making mix tapes.
+This naturally evolved into professional DJing in many forms.
+On the air for Radio NYC 91.5FM, at private events, and in dozens of New York clubs.
 Strongly influenced by DJ Rich Medina’s genre-jumping style, Byron mixes a distinctive, seamless blend of underground beats, nu-jazz, Latin, Brazilian, house, and hip-hop.

 Building on the lessons he learned as a music student,

 Byron continues to grow, absorbing new styles and techniques as he develops original work.
 His drive to create, and to help others do the same, led him to found Harmony Music Productions in 2005.
-There he acts as lead composer and music supervisor, managing a singular collective of writers, producers, and musicians.
-The group’s work can be heard on TV ads, film and radio.
+There he acts as lead composer and music supervisor.
+He manages a singular collective of writers, producers, and musicians.
+The group’s work can be heard on TV ads, film, and radio.
 Behind the boards, Byron is fluent at translating musicians’ concepts into sonic reality.
 Offering gentle, informed guidance during the process, he aims to deliver results that surpass clients’ highest expectations.

-Among his professional highlights are acting as the Assistant Sound Engineer on the Robert Glasper Project with Lupe Fiasco, Kanye West and Mos Def all on one stage!
+Among his professional highlights are acting as the Assistant Sound Engineer on the Robert Glasper Project with Lupe Fiasco, Kanye West, and Mos Def all on one stage!
 He was first introduced to the world of music production by Grammy Award-winning producer Scott Jacoby (John Legend, Vanessa Hudgens).
-Since then, Byron approaches production with a balance of big-picture and detail- oriented attention.
-Among his highlights in producing have been working with Sony Latino and producing the album “The Dedication” for the Capoeira Foundation.
+Since then, Byron approaches production with a balance of big picture and detail- oriented attention.
+A highlight in his producer career is working with Sony Latino on the album “The Dedication” for the Capoeira Foundation.
 In all his endeavors, Byron M. Johnson’s eclectic body of work speaks volumes, and those volumes are music to the ears.